OpenWork-NZ/mdwg/docs/_defs/ResourceLineage.md

 We have had insuficient conversation in MDWG about what we want from Lineage metadata to yet make strong recommendations.
 The resource identified by this property presents a provenance record about its subject or anchor resource.
 Need to discuss futher and reach agreement as to best practice approach for caturing provenance information.

 ## Recommendations
-Therefore - It is strongly recommended, particularly when the resource is authoritative or likely to be used by demanding specialist, the the lineage of the resource be captured in the metadata under resourceLineage.
+Therefore - it is strongly recommended, particularly when the resource is authoritative or likely to be used by demanding specialist, the the lineage of the resource be captured in the metadata under resourceLineage.
 A linage statement should be included with your metadata.
 If appropriate include process step information for advanced users.

 ### Crosswalk considerations